President Trump Attacks NATO Over Lack Of Foreign Contributions To Defense Funds

 — Donald J. Trump (@realDonaldTrump) July 9, 2018

-The president will be departing for Europe on Tuesday, July 10, where he will make his first stop in Brussels, Belgium to discuss countering Russian intervention in Ukraine, as well as the ever-growing threats of nuclear war and cyber-attacks.
+The president will be departing for Europe on Tuesday, July 10, where he will make his first stop in Brussels, Belgium, to discuss countering Russian intervention in Ukraine as well as the ever-growing threats of nuclear war and cyberattacks.

 Last Thursday, Trump held a rally in Montana where he made significant mention of the issues he has also addressed today, speaking directly at NATO allies, he stated “You got to start paying your bills.
 The United States is not going to take care of everything.”

-Following this, in what was clearly a direct dig at German Chancellor Angela Merkel, the President said “I said, ‘You know, Angela, I can’t guarantee it, but we’re protecting you, and it means a lot more to you than protecting us because I don’t know how much protection we get by protecting you.'”
+Following this, in what was clearly a direct dig at German Chancellor Angela Merkel, the president said “I said, ‘You know, Angela, I can’t guarantee it, but we’re protecting you, and it means a lot more to you than protecting us because I don’t know how much protection we get by protecting you.'”

-A 2014 burden-sharing agreement amongst NATO members stated that each individual nation involved must have their overall economic contribution to defense be at least two percent by the year 2024.
+A 2014 burden-sharing agreement amongst NATO members stated that each individual nation involved must have their overall economic contribution to defense be at least 2 percent by the year 2024.
 While currently only five of the nations involved have reached or exceeded that mark, hopes are high as further revitalizing of smaller European economies can correlate to an increase in spending, allowing all nations to have the means to reach the mark by the guideline six years from now.